 Intestate succession is what happens to an estate when a person has no will or other estate planning documents to determine how their assets will be distributed.
 This means that your assets are distributed according to state statute.
 It also means the way your assets could be distributed entirely against your wishes.

 In Tennessee, if you are married with children and pass away without a will, your estate will be distributed to both your spouse and children.
 Your spouse's share must not be less than one-third.
 For children to inherit property from you, they must legally be your children.
-This means:
+This means the children are your biological children or legally adopted by you.

 Avoiding Probate Court